1966 United States Senate election in New Hampshire

 The 1966 United States Senate election in New Hampshire took place on November 8, 1966.
 Incumbent Democratic Senator Thomas J. McIntyre won re-election to a full term, having first been elected in a special election in 1962.
+This was the first time that a Democrat was reelected to the Senate from New Hampshire.

 Primary elections

 Primary elections were held on September 13, 1966.